 When you begin your food stamp application online, simply indicate that you are beginning a new application.
 If you do not finish your application, you may return to it at another time.
 In that case, you would indicate that you are finishing an application that you have already started when you return to the food stamps online portal.

-How to Submit a Florida Food Stamp Application by Mail
+Submitting a Florida Food Stamp Application by Mail

 If you prefer not to submit your application online, you may apply for SNAP by mail with a paper application.
 It is important to make sure you select the correct food stamps application form and complete each part of the application.